noamsauerutley/noamsauerutley/TEMPLATE.md

 </p>

 #### hi! 👋🏻
-Before I got access to computers I spent most of my time reading the dictionary and sorting rocks.
+Before I got access to computers, I spent most of my time reading the dictionary and sorting rocks.

 My earliest forays into dev-ing the web came thx to the [Neopets HTML Guide](http://www.neopets.com/help/html1.phtml) and a compulsion to crack into places & use resources in ways I wasn't supposed to.

 I got a classics / philosophy + art degree, then spent several years teaching latin, making coffee, and  designing + building large-scale floral installations for money.